codercraftsman47/doleyclone/README.md

-# doleyclone
+# instagram clone
-This is a instagram clone.
+This is a instagram clone which i have created using html css.